UESI-org/UESI/README.md

+Official UESI src repository.

+UESI, all rights reserved.
-# UESI
+UESI Development Team, 2025.

-This is a hobby operating system developed by me and (https://github.com/0x16000)
+The UESI (Unified Executable System Interface) is a fully Open-Source POSIX operating system developed by riley and https://github.com/0x16000/
+UESI aims to be portable and secure, while also trying to replicate original UNIX behaviour and functionality.

+A monolithic kernel is also known as a monolithic operating system, which UESI targets.